iterative/dvc.org/content/docs/command-reference/init.md

 #### How does it affect DVC commands?

-The <abbr>project</abbr> root defines the possible scope of action for most DVC commands (e.g. `dvc repro`, `dvc pull`, `dvc metrics diff`), meaning that only `dvc.yaml`, `dvc.lock`, and `.dvc` files under that location are usable by the commands.
-To determine the root of the project, DVC looks for `.dvc/` from the current working directory, up.
-With `--subdir`, the project root will be found before the Git repo root, reducing this scope.
+The <abbr>project</abbr> root is found by DVC by looking for `.dvc/` from the current working directory, up.
+It defines the scope of action for most DVC commands (e.g. `dvc repro`, `dvc pull`, `dvc metrics diff`), meaning that only `dvc.yaml`, `dvc.lock`, and `.dvc` files inside the project are usable by the commands.

+With `--subdir`, the project root will be found before the Git repo root, making sure the scope of DVC commands is constrained to this project alone, and not any other that may be found in the repo.

 If there are multiple `--subdir` projects, but they are not nested, e.g.: